Giant cell arteritis

 Pain on chewing

-Another early sign of GCA is pain and tiredness on chewing.
+Another early sign of GCA is jaw pain on chewing.
 This can be a cramp-like pain in your jaw which can make you stop eating.
 When you stop chewing the pain gets better.
 You may hear this referred to as jaw claudication and it is due to ischaemia in the muscles that help you to chew.
 Ischaemia can also cause pain in your tongue, mouth or ear.

 If you have any of the symptoms outlined above, you should contact your GP urgently.

-Loss of vision
+Permanent loss of vision

 Other general health issues